-After all, for your strategy to achieve good results, you must rely on a variety of channels, which must be monitored individually.
+After all, for your strategy to achieve good results, you must rely on a variety of channels and monitor them individually.
 Therefore, segregate the traffic sources and identify the most relevant ones.

-If you notice, for example, that few of your visitors arrive by organic search, this may indicate that your SEO approach needs to be optimized.
+If you notice, for example, that few of your visitors arrive by organic search, this may indicate that your SEO approach needs optimization.

 These are the most commons traffic sources for your site: